Munich-Quantum-Software-Stack/QRM-and-CI/README.md

 3. **Scheduler**: module that receives quantum tasks and schedules each quantum task, i.e., selecting a device where each quantum task will be executed.
 4. **Target-specific pass runner**: module that receives quantum tasks after scheduling.
-Thus, **transpiration** and target-specific passes can be applied to each received quantum task for further optimizations.
+Thus, **transpilation** and target-specific passes can be applied to each received quantum task for further optimizations.
 5. **Submitter**: module that receives quantum tasks and submits them to the selected quantum device via the **Quantum Device Management Interface (QDMI)**.